sammancoaching/website/_kata_descriptions/fizzbuzz.md

 ### Acknowledgments
-This kata is described on cyber-dojo.org
+This kata is described on cyber-dojo.org, I added the follow-up requirements.